Donated Sick Leave Bank Program (DSLB) FAQ (MOA is here)

-As currently designed, members of the bank remain a member until the next open enrollment period, or until the next special call for donations.
+Members of the bank remain a member until the next enrollment period, which is the open enrollment period in the following year

 To check when and how many hours of sick leave you have donated to the Sick Leave Bank: